PIGTIKAL (puzzles in geometry that I know and love)

-\begin{pr}{}{Oval in oval} Consider two closed smooth strictly convex planar curves, one inside another.
-Show that there is a chord of the outer curve, which is tangent to the inner curve and divided by the point of tangency into equal parts. \end{pr} \comment{There is a similar open problem: find a point on outer curve (not necessary convex) which has two tangent segments from this point to the inner curve has equal size.}
+\begin{pr} Consider two closed smooth strictly convex planar curves, one inside the other.
+Show that there is a chord of the outer curve that is tangent to the inner curve at the midpoint of the chord. \end{pr}